amaury1093/hackatom-stargate-workshop/README.md

 ```

 ## Step 1: Create a blank blockchain using the [`starport`](https://github.com/tendermint/starport) scaffolding tool.

+This first step is to get the boilerplate of creating a blockchain sorted out.

 ```bash
 # In a clean directory, run the starport command to create a new blockchain skeleton.